jumpalottahigh/blog.georgi-yanev.com/src/pages/smart-home/2017-11-11-living-with-smart-home-automation/index.md

 ---
-path: "/smart-home/living-with-smart-home-automation"
+path: '/smart-home/living-with-smart-home-automation/'
-date: "2017-11-11"
+date: '2017-11-11'
-title: "Living with smart home automation for a year"
+title: 'Living with smart home automation for a year'
-author: "Georgi Yanev"
+author: 'Georgi Yanev'
+affiliate:
-affiliate: "This article contains affiliate links to Banggood or Amazon that would support the blog if used to make a purchase."
+  'This article contains affiliate links to Banggood or Amazon that would support the blog if used to make a purchase.'
 draft: false
-tags: "smart-home"
+tags: 'smart-home'
 relatedArticles:
-  - "smarthome"
+  - 'smarthome'
-  - "homeassistant"
+  - 'homeassistant'
+ogKeywords:
-ogKeywords: "smart home automation, Home Assistant, smart, home automation, esp8266, mqtt, 433 MHz, Alexa, Amazon Echo, Google Home, Google Assistant, Philips Hue, Ikea Tradfri, Xiaomi Yeelight, Raspberry Pi"
+  'smart home automation, Home Assistant, smart, home automation, esp8266, mqtt, 433 MHz, Alexa, Amazon Echo, Google Home, Google Assistant, Philips Hue, Ikea Tradfri, Xiaomi Yeelight, Raspberry Pi'
+ogDescription:
-ogDescription: "I first got interested in smart homes and home automation technologies roughly about 2 years ago (early 2016) and for the duration of the first year, that was it, just interest.
+  'I first got interested in smart homes and home automation technologies roughly about 2 years ago (early 2016) and for the duration of the first year, that was it, just interest.
 Reading articles, exploring software.
-Then I found Home Assistant."
+Then I found Home Assistant.'
-ogImage: "./living-in-a-smart-home.png"
+ogImage: './living-in-a-smart-home.png'
 ---

 In this blog post I will share my experience and learnings from living in a smart home for a year.
 Before we get started, however, let's get some things out of the way in the form of a disclaimer list: